Iraq requests new round of talks with US over troop presence

 According to three government officials, Iraq recently sent an official memo to the U.S. requesting a date for a new round of discussions on bilateral relations and specifically, the withdrawal of remaining combat forces.

 The memo was given to U.S. Ambassador to Iraq Mathew Tueller earlier this month, they said, adding the Iraqis hope to have the discussion in April.
 The officials spoke to The Associated Press on condition of anonymity because they were not authorized to talk to the media.
-No immediate date has been set.
+No immediate date has been set, and there was no immediate comment from the State Department.

 Iraqi and U.S. officials have said they support a scheduled withdrawal of forces from Iraq, but questions remain over time-frames and the scope of the threat posed by the Islamic State group.